philipclaude/vortex/README.md

 bin/vortex viz earth.meshb
 ```

-and open `vortex.html`.
+and open `vortex.html` from either the root of the repository, or [click here](https://philipclaude.github.io/vortex/vortex.html).

-At the end of the `mesh` subprogram, the background image (to determine triangle sizes) is used to assign "group" numbers to each triangle.
+At the end of the `mesh` subprogram, the input texture is then used to assign "group" numbers to each triangle.
 There are two groups in the final mesh: one for water and one for land.
 Press the `f` key in the user interface to cycle between the fields and note that the message box will display which field is currently active.

 #### 2. Extracting the coast lines and separating the mesh from Example 1 into land and water meshes.